 2. Sauce Labs

-LambdaTest offers both the ability to capture both screenshots and perform live cross browser testing.
-They provide an excellent collection of the latest mobile and desktop browsers to choose from, and they are reasonably priced.
+LambdaTest offers both the ability to capture both screenshots and to perform live cross browser testing.
+They provide an excellent collection of the latest mobile and desktop browsers to choose from, and are reasonably priced.
 If you are after an easy to use tool which has a friendly interface, then LambdaTest will be a good option to consider.

 8. Testing Bot